joe-katalon/Katalon_Test_GenAI/README.md

 ## License

-[Your License Information]
+[N/A]

 ## Support

-For support, please contact [Your Contact Information]
+For support, please contact me Joe